 Our meetings are open to the public and held from February through November

-September will be all about birds….and October will be all about the Summit County Metro Parks – so lots to look forward to.
+Hopefully, in September our speaker will be all about birds….and October will be all about the Summit County Metro Parks – so lots to look forward to.

-When our next meeting is scheduled we hope to see you at the Macedonia City Center, lower level.
+When our next meeting is announced we hope to see you at the Macedonia City Center, lower level.
 Community Room, City Hall.

 ADDITIONAL MEETING INFORMATION is ANNOUNCED IN THE LINK BELOW

 Promote and sponsor programs that contribute to the beautification of Nordonia Hills

 Encourage the love and knowledge of gardening and the appreciation for local flora and fauna